seppzer0/zero_kernel/docs/FAQ.md

 ## Q: How to TURN ON and OFF monitor mode on external Wi-Fi card?

 **A:** For an external card, you would have to use `airmon-ng start <interface>` and `airmon-ng stop <interface>` commands.

+## Q: How do I switch from standard partition ROM to retrofit dynamic partition ROM and vice versa?

+**A:** Refer to these [instructions](https://gist.github.com/nkeor/d71b7884ee951de669b0d4baeacc58ba).